alphagov/prototyping/website-toolkit/design-patterns/form-anatomy.md

-# Help text
+# Hints

-Help text goes in a 'help' element above or below the relevant control
+Hints can be placed above above or below the relevant control as follows

 <div class="pattern-example">
   <div class="inner">